Language: EN

 }

-Conversion of Enumerations
+Conversion of enumerations

 You can convert an enumeration value to its integer representation as follows:

-int numericValue = static_cast<int>(Wednesday);
+int valorNumerico = static_cast<int>(Miércoles);

-std::cout << numericValue << std::endl; // Output: 2
+std::cout << valorNumerico << std::endl; // Output: 2

 You can also convert an integer to an enumeration, as long as the value is valid for the enumeration:

-std::cout << day << std::endl; // Output: 4 (depending on the implementation, it may require an additional cast to print the name)
+std::cout << dia << std::endl; // Output: 4 (depending on the implementation, it may require an additional cast to print the name)

 };